Entities

 })

-To initially allow all CRUD operations for tasks, we set the option allowApiCrud to true
+To initially allow all CRUD operations for tasks, we set the option allowApiCrud to true.

-.
-This decorator is also used to define field-related properties and operations, discussed in the next sections of this tutorial and the same goes for @Fields.boolean
+The @Fields.string decorator tells Remult the title property is an entity data field of type String.
+This decorator is also used to define field-related properties and operations, discussed in the next sections of this tutorial and the same goes for @Fields.boolean and the completed property.

-The @Fields.createdAt decorator tells Remult to automatically generate a createdAt
+The @Fields.createdAt decorator tells Remult to automatically generate a createdAt field with the current date and time.

 TIP